Why sever a joint tenancy?

 Unilateral severing of a joint tenancy – fraudulent conduct

-On purchasing the property one of them paid a substantial deposit, meeting the balance with a mortgage, which was paid off shortly afterwards with funds from his father.
-The title deeds or certificate of title were then kept at home in a safe.
+On purchasing the property one of them paid a substantial deposit borrowing by a mortgage to meet the balance.
+The mortgage was paid off shortly afterwards with funds from his father.
+The title deeds, certificate of title, definition here, were then kept at home in a safe.

 Following her mother’s death, the daughter then informed the surviving partner of what had happened.
 The deceased had left a will leaving her whole estate to her only child and daughter, which resulted in the daughter inheriting the property.

-Court asked to make declarations by consent
+Court asked to make declarations

-- First, declarations are somewhat of a rarity when made by consent.
+Firstly, declarations are somewhat of a rarity when made by consent.

-- Secondly, the making of a declaration is a judicial act determining and pronouncing a legal right.
+Secondly the making of a declaration is a judicial act determining and pronouncing a legal right.

-- Thirdly, as an order of the court, a declaration binds the parties to the proceedings but, because the impact of a declaration may not be confined to the parties, in doing so a court needs to take into account therefore the possible consequences of any declaratory relief granted.
+Thirdly as an order of the court, a declaration binds the parties to the proceedings but, because the impact of a declaration may not be confined to the parties, in doing so a court needs to take into account therefore the possible consequences of any declaratory relief granted.

-- Fourthly, in circumstances where the court is satisfied the declaration is confined to the private rights between the various parties, it may be appropriate to make the orders sought.
+Fourthly in circumstances where the court is satisfied the declaration is confined to the private rights between the various parties, it may be appropriate to make the orders sought.

 The court was satisfied that it was both appropriate and justified to make the orders and declarations sought, among them an order that the transfer unilaterally severing the joint tenancy be set aside.